april9288/deploying_on_github/README.md

 # How to deploy on Github?
-> a brief guide for publishing projects on Github
+> A brief guide for publishing projects on Github

 Github comes with an amazing service called Github Pages.
 It's free and easy to setup.
 So if you want to show off your project to your friends and/or your future employers, then Github Pages is one of the options you can consider to publish your project.
 But, before you deploy your project, you need to check two things.